nismod/smif/docs/getting_started.rst

 The key methods which need to be overridden are:

+- :py:meth:`smif.sector_model.SectorModel.initialise`
 - :py:meth:`smif.sector_model.SectorModel.simulate`
 - :py:meth:`smif.sector_model.SectorModel.extract_obj`

+The wrapper should be written in a python file, e.g. ``run.py``.
-The path to the location of the ``run.py`` file should be entered in the ``model.yaml`` file under the ``path`` key
+The path to the location of this ``run.py`` file should be entered in the ``model.yaml`` file under the ``path`` key
 (see System-of-Systems Model File above).

-To integrate an infrastructure simulation model within the system-of-systems modelling framework, it is also necessary to provide the following configuration data.
+To integrate an infrastructure simulation model within the system-of-systems modelling framework, it is also necessary to provide the configuration data.
+This configuration data includes definitions of the spatial and temporal resolutions of the input and output data to and from the models.
+This enables the framework to convert data from one spatio-temporal resolution to another.

 Geographies
 -----------
 Define the set of unique regions which are used within the model as polygons.
+The spatial resolution of the model may be implicit, and even a national model needs to have a national region defined.
 Inputs and outputs are assigned a model-specific geography from this list allowing automatic conversion from and to these geographies.